cf-cloud89/vpc-builder/README.md

-# vpcctl: Linux VPC from Scratch
+# vpcctl - A Tool for Building and Managing Virtual Private Clouds (VPCs) on Linux hosts

 `vpcctl` is a Python CLI tool that builds a mini Virtual Private Cloud (VPC) on a single Linux host from first principles.
 It uses network namespaces, veth pairs, bridges, and `iptables` to simulate subnets (public/private), routing, NAT, security groups, and VPC peering.

 This project was built to understand the underlying technologies that power cloud networking.

 ## Architecture